smartSenseSolutions/xfsc-workshop/Exercise-1/frontend_readme.md

 cd smartsense-gaia-x-ui
 ```

-There are two ways you can run the frontend in your local machines
+There are two ways you can run the frontend in your local machines, you can try either one of them.

 -   [Using Docker](#run-using-doceker)
 -   [Running Locally](#run-locally-for-dev)